Evaluating the Correctness of Inference Patterns Used by LLMs for Judgment: Evaluating detailed inference patterns used by LLMs

-The categorization of \textit{relevant}, \textit{irrelevant}, and \textit{forbidden} tokens enables us to disentangle the reliable and unreliable decision-making logic used by a legal LLM.
-As introduced in~\cref{subsec:interactions}, we use interactions as the decision-making logic encoded by a legal LLM.
-Thus, in this subsection, we decompose the overall interaction effects in~\cref{eq:interactions} into reliable and unreliable interaction effects. \textit{Reliable interaction effects} are interaction effects that align with human cognition, which usually contain relevant tokens and exclude forbidden tokens.
-In contrast, \textit{unreliable interaction effects} are interaction effects that do not match human cognition, which are attributed to irrelevant or forbidden tokens.
+In this way, we can define \textbf{reliable interaction effects} ($R^{\text{\rm AND}}_S$ and $R^{\text{\rm OR}}_S$) as interaction effects that align with human domain knowledge, and usually contain relevant phrases and exclude forbidden phrases.
+In contrast, \textbf{unreliable interaction effects} ($U^{\text{\rm AND}}_S$ and $U^{\text{\rm OR}}_S$) are defined as interaction effects that do not match human domain knowledge, which are attributed to irrelevant or forbidden phrases.

-\textbf{Visualization of AND-OR interactions.} Before defining reliable and unreliable interaction effects, let us first visualize the AND-OR interactions extracted from two legal LLMs, SaulLM-7B-Instruct~\citep{colombo2023SaulLM} and BAI-Law-13B~\citep{baiyulan2023}.
-SaulLM-7B-Instruct was an English legal LLM, trained on a corpus of over 30 billion English legal tokens.
-BAI-Law-13B was a Chinese legal LLM, fine-tuned on Chinese legal corpora.
-We evaluated the legal LLMs on the CAIL2018 dataset~\citep{xiao2018cail2018}\footref{note2}, just like how~\citep{feng2022legal, fei2024LawBench} did. ~\cref{Fig:sparsity} shows the sparsity of interactions extracted from the legal LLMs.
-Interaction strength $\vert I(S|\mathbf{x}) \vert$ of all AND-OR interactions extracted from all legal cases were shown in a descending order.
-We found that most of the interactions had negligible effect.

-\cref{Fig:illustration} further provides an example of using AND-OR interactions to explain the decision-making logic of a legal LLM.
-The legal LLM correctly attributes the judgment of ``\textit{robbery}'' to interactions involving the tokens ``\textit{took},'' ``\textit{smartphone,}'' and ``\textit{threatened.}'' However, the legal LLM also uses the irrelevant tokens (``\textit{angrily}'' and ``\textit{June 1}''), and the forbidden tokens (``\textit{struck}'' and ``\textit{on the head}'') to compute the confidence score of the judgment of ``\textit{robbery},'' which obviously represents incorrect decision-making logic.
+\textbf{Reliable interactions and unreliable interactions.} \cref{Fig:illustration} further provides an example of using AND-OR interactions to explain the inference patterns of a legal LLM.
+The legal LLM correctly attributes the judgment of ``\textit{Assault}'' to interactions involving the relevant phrases ``\textit{chased},'' ``\textit{with an axe,}'' ``\textit{bit,}'' and ``\textit{slightly injured.}'' However, the legal LLM also uses the irrelevant phrases (``\textit{morning}'' and ``\textit{had an argument}''), and the forbidden phrases (``\textit{hit},'' ``\textit{with a shovel},'' ``\textit{injuring},'' and ``\textit{death}'') to compute the output score of the judgment of ``\textit{Assault}.''
+These irrelevant phrases do not directly contribute to the legal judgment result for Andy, and the forbidden phrases are actions and consequences that are not directly related to Andy, \emph{e.g.}, actions are not taken by Andy.
+Obviously, the judgment should not rely on such inference patterns.

-In this way, we define \textit{reliable} and \textit{unreliable} interaction effects for AND and OR interactions, respectively, as follows.
+In this way, we define \textit{reliable} and \textit{unreliable} interaction effects for AND-OR interactions, as follows.